zicht/standards-php/Zicht/readme.md

 - All constants, both global and class constants are `UPPERCASED_AND_UNDERSCORED`
 - Excessive whitespace is discouraged, i.e. more than two lines of whitespace and whitespace before the end of a scope (before a closing '}') causes warnings
+- Referring local namespaces in use statements is discouraged, and they should begin with a backslash
+- Referring global namespaces for non-global classes (i.e., classes that do not reside in the global namespace is discouraged.

 # Usage #